Privacy

 Specific data collected

-The data collected for consultations includes:
+The data collected for the ONS’s consultations include:

-• Confirmation of preference over future contact/publication of names of participants
+• confirmation of preference over future contact.

 The purposes for which personal data are processed